Tom Lawrenson Prize

 Francesca Gibson Memorial Fund Award

-With the help of many generous supporters, the Department of European Languages and Cultures has been able to set up a fund to commemorate Francesca Gibson (1960-1999), who taught in the Italian Section.
-The fund enables us to award monetary prizes in acknowledgment of student performance as follows:
+With the help of many generous supporters, the Department of Languages and Cultures has been able to set up a fund to commemorate Francesca Gibson (1960-1999), who taught in the Italian Section.
+The fund enables us to award monetary prizes in acknowledgement of student performance as follows:

 - £20 to the student intending to continue with ITAL200i/201i who obtains the highest mark in the ITAL100 Summer written examination.